 The agency has also designated a PREA Compliance Manager at each of their facilities.
-During the interview with the PREA Compliance Manager they related that they have enough time to implement the PREA Standards at the facility.
+During the interview with the PREA Compliance Manager who is also the Director she related that she does not feel she has enough time to complete her duties for PREA.
+We discussed the ability to delegate some of the duties to other administrative staff, I believe this is a lack of leadership skills issue on the Directors part rather than a lack of time.